netsampler/goflow2/docs/reflow-event-metadata.md

     fields:
       - key:src_addr:4
       - key:dst_addr:4
-      - field:mpls_label
+      - key:mpls_label
-      - field:bytes
+      - current:bytes
       - static:exporter_name:edge-a
 ```

 Legacy `key_fields`, `sum`, `first`, `current`, and `static_fields` lists still
 load, but they no longer receive hidden default aggregation fields.
 Omitting
 `sum` means the sum list is empty.
-An enabled aggregator with no aggregation
+An aggregator with only `key`, `current`, and
-roles forwards matching events immediately.
+`static` fields and no export trigger forwards matching events immediately.

 When a custom field needs IPFIX enterprise mapping, configure it under the
 encoder catalog or overrides instead: